Variational Latent-State GPT for Semi-Supervised Task-Oriented Dialog Systems: Conclusion and Future Work

 In this paper, we propose Variational Latent-State GPT model (VLS-GPT), which, to the best of our knowledge, is the first to combine the strengths of large pre-trained language model and variational learning for semi-supervisded TOD systems.
 Due to the use of the Transformer architecture, the inference model in VLS-GPT is non-Markovian.
 The variational ELBO objective is thus an expectation under non-Markovian inference model.
 Its stochastic optimization presents new challenges, both statistically and computationally, compared to previous variational learning works for sequential latent variable models, which use turn-level first-order Markovian.
 In this work, we establish Recursive Monte Carlo Approximation (RMCA) to ELBO with non-Markovian inference model and prove its unbiasedness.
 Further, we develop the computational strategy of sampling-then-forward-computation to realize RMCA, which successfully overcomes the memory explosion issue of using GPT in variational learning and speeds up training.
-Remarkably, the recursive Monte Carlo approximation to ELBO with non-Markovian inference model and the computational strategy of sampling-then-forward-computation are useful in general for variational training involving large Transformer based models.

 Semi-supervised TOD experiments are conducted on two benchmark multi-domain datasets - MultiWOZ2.1 in English and CrossWOZ in Chinese.
 VLS-GPT is shown to outperform the supervised-only baseline, the strong semi-supervised GPT-based self-training baseline, and the variational learning only baseline, across languages.
-Given the capability of VLS-GPT for unsupervised learning, it is interesting in the future to extend VLS-GPT for leveraging unlabeled open-domain data together with in-domain data.